Buyers guide to tumble dryers

 When you’re looking for tumble dryers, the first decision you need to make is which type you’re going for.
 There are two common options: vented, or condenser dryers:

-While researching which tumble dryer to go for, you may also see these phrases cropping up:
+While researching tumble dryers, you may also see these phrases types up:

 - Spin dryers – Something of a blast from the past, these top-loaders can be a cheap and effective alternative to tumble dryers which use little electricity.
 However, the flip side is that they are noisy, time consuming to use and usually have a small capacity – plus they don’t actually dry your clothes.
 Instead they draw the main body out via super-fast spinning, leaving your clothes damp and still in need of some hanging time.